Siteimprove/alfa/packages/alfa-cascade/README.md

 ## Cascade

 The cascade itself is a rule tree associated with a map from elements to nodes in it.
 Each element is mapped to its highest precedence selector in the rule tree.
 Thus, in order to find the cascaded value of any property for a given element, we can simply walk up the rule tree until we find a selector (and associated rule) declaring that property.
 Since we've walk up the tree from the highest possible precedence to the lowest, this will be the cascaded value, no matter if more rules up the tree also define this property.

+## Shadow-piercing selectors

+Some selectors (`:host`, `:host-context`, and `::slotted`) are defined in the sheet of a shadow tree but match elements from the hosting light tree.
+For these, we cannot easily fully delegate matching to the selector itself, which doesn't store where it was defined.
+Instead, the selector map of the shadow tree stores these in a separate list, and when building the cascade for elements that are likely to match (that is shadow host and their children), we access the cascade of the shadow tree to retrieve these selectors and perform a special "match in the light" test.